-- A. OPERATIONAL RISKS:
+A. OPERATIONAL RISKS:

 - Food safety risk

 - Commodity supply risk

 - Market (prices) risk

 - Customer concentration risk

 - Technological risk

-- Cybersecurity

-- B. RISKS RELATED WITH THE ENVIRONMENT AND STRATEGY:

-- Environmental risk

-- Climate risk

-- Competition risk

-- Reputational risk

-- Social network exposure

-- Changes in lifestyle

-- Country or market risk

-- Natural disasters, fires

-- Strategic planning and assessment of strategic opportunities for investment or divestment

-- C. COMPLIANCE RISKS:

-- Sectoral regulatory risk

-- General regulatory risk

-- Tax risks

-- D. FINANCIAL RISKS:

-- Foreign exchange risk

-- Interest rate risk

-- Liquidity risk

-- Credit risk

-E.4.
-State whether the company has a risk tolerance level, including one for tax risks.
+- Cybersecurity B. RISKS RELATED WITH THE ENVIRONMENT AND STRATEGY: - Environmental risk - Climate risk - Competition risk - Reputational risk - Social network exposure - Changes in lifestyle - Country or market risk - Natural disasters, fires - Strategic planning and assessment of strategic opportunities for investment or divestment C. COMPLIANCE RISKS: - Sectoral regulatory risk - General regulatory risk - Tax risks D. FINANCIAL RISKS: - Foreign exchange risk - Interest rate risk - Liquidity risk - Credit risk State whether the company has a risk tolerance level, including one for tax risks.
 Risks are measured by both inherent and residual risk.
 A scorecard is made each year of the principal ten risks to which the Group may be exposed (the TOP TEN), which are rated and measured as far as possible.
-If the economic consequences of a risk could cause a loss (or a loss of profit) of more than 5% of the consolidated EBITDA budgeted, or over 20% of the individual EBITDA of a business, it is considered a threat requiring corporate action.
+If the economic consequences of a risk could cause a loss (or a loss of profit) of more than 5% of the consolidated EBITDA budgeted, or over 20% of the assess the possible economic impact of those risks and, (iii) in view of the specific prevailing circumstances, establish whatever mitigation measures they deem fit.